Bruce Arians returns to CenturyLink Field as Tampa head coach: ‘It’s probably my favorite place to play.’

 “That was a big division,” he said.
 “We went into that division and San Francisco and Seattle were on top.
 Then, Seattle won the Super Bowl and we had to beat them to compete in our division.
 It was huge.”

-The Bucs come into the game with a 2-5 record, which is the worst start of Arians’ coaching career.
+The Bucs come into this Sunday’s game with a 2-5 record, which is the worst start of Arians’ coaching career.
 How close is this team and organization to reaching what he had in Arizona?

-“In Arizona, we were way behind offensively, especially with the offensive line and we were probably ahead defensively; we had Patrick Peterson, Daryl Washington, Calais Campbell, Darnell Dockett, some of those guys, he said.
+“In Arizona, we were way behind offensively, especially with the offensive line, and we were probably ahead defensively; we had Patrick Peterson, Daryl Washington, Calais Campbell, Darnell Dockett, some of those guys,” he said.
 “So, the defense was further ahead than where we’re at right now.
 I think Carson Palmer solidified that locker room for us.
 Jameis (Winston) is still learning it.
 There are a lot of similarities.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.